airtai/fastagency/docs/docs/en/user-guide/ui/mesop/basics.md

     ```py
     allowed_users = {
-        "harish@airt.ai": "$2y$10$4aH/.C.WritjZAYskA0Dq.htlFDJTa49UuxSVUlp9JCa2K3PgUkaG"  # nosemgrep
+        "harish": "$2y$10$4aH/.C.WritjZAYskA0Dq.htlFDJTa49UuxSVUlp9JCa2K3PgUkaG"  # nosemgrep
     }
     ```

-    In this example, the hash is generated from `someStrongPassword` for the user `harish@airt.ai`.
+    In this example, the hash is generated from `someStrongPassword` for the user `harish`.

     **Authenticating in the Mesop Web App**

-    To log in, users should enter their **original passwords** (e.g., `someStrongPassword` for  `harish@airt.ai`) on the Mesop application’s login screen.
+    To log in, users should enter their **original passwords** (e.g., `someStrongPassword` for  `harish`) on the Mesop application’s login screen.
 The `BasicAuth` class then verifies the password by comparing its bcrypt hash with the stored hash in `allowed_users`.
 If the hashes match, the user is successfully authenticated.

 === "Firebase Authentication"
     ```python hl_lines="29-36 39-44 46"